 - Add the streusel.
 Evenly sprinkle the streusel mixture over the top of the cake batter.

 - Bake the Coffee Cake.
-Bake until the cake is set, checking after 30 minutes to see if you need to tent the cake with foil so that the streusel does not burn.
+Bake until the cake is set, checking after 30 minutes to see if you need to cover the cake with foil so that the streusel does not burn.

 - Cool.
 Let the cake cool for at least 10 minutes on a cooling rack before slicing and serving.